Carmendelope/application-manager/README.md

 ### Integration tests

 Some integration test are included.
-To execute those, setup the following environment variables.
+To execute them, setup the following environment variables.
 The execution of integration tests may have collateral effects on the state of the platform.
 DO NOT execute those tests in production.
 ​